mo2274/Blog/README.md

 ## Running the server

-From within the `/learning log` directory first ensure you are working using your created virtual environment.
+From within the `/blog` directory first ensure you are working using your created virtual environment.

 run: